 Thank you.

-Real estate is doing great here, and and I'm hearing all these things coming out from the administration uh about all these bailouts that they're doing for these underwater homeowners.
+Real estate is doing great here, and I'm hearing all these things coming out from the administration about all these bailouts that they're doing to these underwater homeowners.

-And it occurs to me, what about all of us middle class people that are here that are actually paying our mortgages on time that they could actually qualify for the mortgages to start with.
+And it occurs to me, what about all of us middle-class people that are here that are actually paying our mortgages on time that could actually qualify for the mortgages to start with?

-I mean, interest rates are at you know all time lows, and most of us that actually own a small business can't even qualify to refinance because we don't fit within the box of what the banks are.
+I mean, interest rates are at all-time lows, and most of us that actually own a small business can't even qualify to refinance because we don't fit within the box of what the banks are going to be.

 That's exactly right.

-I mean look at I'm not trying to be flippant or funny, that's exactly right.
+I'm not trying to be flippant or funny.

-If you are playing by the rules, if you're making your payments, and it's it's it times are tough for you, you know, sympathy for whatsoever.
+If you are playing by the rules, if you're making your payments and times are tough for you, no sympathy whatsoever.

 The people that are being rewarded by design and on purpose are those who are contributing nothing.